-A bone scan may not be necessary for everyone.
-If you do not have invasive breast cancer or if you’re not having bone or joint pain, your doctor may not want to perform the test because of the cost and resources required.
-According to several studies, regular bone scans do not help women live longer.
+If you had early-stage breast cancer, studies have not shown that getting regular bone scans after you finish treatment helps women live longer.
 But in some cases, having a bone scan to rule out cancer as a cause of bone pain may help reassure you.